A brief history of Nintendo playing cards: part one

 Playing cards have a long history going back to at least the 12th century, but the first known types to be introduced to Japan were by Portuguese explorers in the mid-16th century.
 Within a few short years, thriving trading routes were established and the first indigenous Japanese deck appeared, Tenshō karuta, getting its name from the Tenshō period, 1573–92.

-Nintendo built its early success on many of the card types that are descended from these Portuguese designs.
+Nintendo built its early success on many of the card types descended from these Portuguese designs.

 It’s fascinating to think that for almost a 1000 years, playing cards that most likely originated from China in the East, were introduced eventually to the West (Europe), back to the East again (Japan), and then finally mass exported back to Western markets in the 20th century!